iarxii/WaveShooter/wave-shooter/Concept.md

 ## Enemy design (mutagens)
 - Minions: common chasers that coordinate loosely and avoid clustering.
 - Boss (Hex/"Pathogen"): heavier units that push and absorb more damage.
-- Triangle Boss: periodic elite with charge/circle behaviors that tests positioning.
+- Triangle Boss: periodic elite with charge/circle behaviors; cannot be damaged during its charge to avoid mid-dash despawns.

 ## Portal-based spawning (requested)
 - Enemies no longer appear randomly around the player.